TusharGaonkar/React-firebase-slackapp-OOAD/README.md

-Swicth to to development branch to send the changes
+Switch to to development branch to send the changes

 ```sh